On spaces of Euclidean triangles and triangulated Euclidean surfaces: The completion of an asymmetric metric space

-\item Let $(X',d')$ be a metric space having the convergence-symmetry property which is complete.
-Assume that there is a distance-preserving map Then $\phi'$ can be extended to a map $X^*\to X'$ by sending an element $P$ represented by a sequence $(p_n)$ to the limit of $\phi'(p_n)$ in $X'$. \end{enumerate}
+(9) Let $(X',d')$ be a metric space having the convergence-symmetry property and assume that it is complete.
+Suppose that there is a distance-preserving map $\phi':X\to X'$.
+Then $\phi'$ can be extended to a map $X^*\to X'$ by sending an element $P$ represented by a Cauchy sequence $(p_n)$ to the unique limit of $(\phi'(p_n))$ in $X'$.
+This means that $X^*$ is the minimal complete convergence-symmetric metric space containing $X$.

 The following proposition will be useful.
 It gives a relation between the completeness of a metric space having the convergence-symmetry property and the completeness in the usual sense of a symmetric metric space. \begin{proposition} Assume that $(X,d)$ is a metric space having the convergence-symmetry property.
 Let $d_{\mathrm{arith}}$ and $d_{\mathrm{max}}$ be the following metrics: